 Just think about it: A/B testing of landing pages resulted in a sales increase for 70% of companies.

-So how to implement such testing?
+So how to implement an A/B test on Shopify?
 Learn more about it in our article.

 Why Don’t We Use Shopify A/B Testing Apps and What Are The Alternatives

 Shopify A/B testing is a method store owners use to increase conversion rates by testing two versions of a website element.
 It helps see what items get the most conversions from a particular audience.
-Another term for this method is a split testing.
+Another term for this method is split testing for Shopify online store.

 There are many Shopify A/B testing apps on the market today, and we would like to highlight the following: